jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ![Emoji Library Search and Categories]({{ site.baseurl }}/images/2022/09/emoji_branding_search_categories-min.jpg#left)

 You can easily find the emoji you are looking for using the `search` or `category` filters.
-It works just as you would expect.

 ![Emoji Library Skintone]({{ site.baseurl }}/images/2022/09/emoji_branding_skintone-min.jpg#right)

 <span class="clear"></span>

-Want to use a specific skin tone?
-No problem!
-There are `6 skin tones` to choose from.
+Supporting `6 skin tones` to choose from!

 <div class="entry-content"><span class="clear"></span></div>